 Responsible and trustworthy ITAD companies can reduce your overall IT costs while providing a peace of mind for IT management.
 With open communications, your ITAD provider will attempt to sell all or parts from your disposition to counter the actual expenses of transportation, data removal, and environmentally-safe disposal of the IT equipment.

 Carefully review your candidate ITAD vendor’s credentials.
 Develop mutual strategies to move forward in these changing times.

 In most instances, more than one ITAD service provider can be beneficial and economical.

-thomastech LLC, Your Leader in Data Center Hardware and IT Asset Disposition
+thomastech, Your Third-Party Maintenance Leader in Data Center Hardware, IT Asset Disposition and Technology

 As a third-party systems maintenance support company, thomastech helps organizations of all types to maintain secure and flexible IT systems without the overburdening costs of an in-house IT department.